-Train & Fngine (T&F) Employees
+Train Service Employees

-Your signature indicates (check appropriate boxes below) (You can choose to access the SSM via the eMD, have a paper copy or both) I will access on my eMD via the SignOn application I have received a paper copy of the manual (Train Service Companion Booklets are accessed via the eMD) I will access the Reporting & Recording Delays on Host Railroads and the Train Service Accounting Procedures User Guide on my eMD via the SignOn application Onboard Service (OBS) Employees I understand that I must have access to an up to date version of the SSM (electronic or paper) and all active OSUs.
+Your signature indicates (check appropriate boxes below)

+You can choose to have a paper copy or access the SSM electronically through the eMD or MDCS iPad or both.

+□ I will access on my eMD through the SignOn application

+□ I will access on my MDCS iPad

+□ I have received a paper copy of the manual

+Train Service Companion Booklets are accessed electronically through the eMD or MDCS iPad.

+Onboard Service (OBS) Employees

+I understand that I must have access to an up to date version of the SSM (electronic or paper) and all active OSUs.
 I must be able to produce all documents upon request.

 I understand that having the Onboard Service Revenue Accounting User Guide in my possession is optional, however I am responsible for knowing all the information within including any updates.

-Your signature indicates (check appropriate boxes below) (You can choose an electronic copy, a paper copy or both) I will access the SSM and all active OSUs from the Amtrak Intranet ("All Aboard" or legacy site) I have received a paper copy of the SSM I will access the Onboard Service Revenue Accounting User Guide from the Amtrak Intranet ("All Aboard" or legacy site) I have received a paper copy of the Onboard Service Revenue Accounting User Guide Date (print): Name (print): Signature: Paper Copy Issuing Location (print):
+Your signature indicates (check appropriate boxes below)

+You can choose to have a paper copy or access the SSM electronically through the eMD, through Amtrak ("All Aboard" or legacy site).

+3, 3, 3, 4, ☐ I will access on my eMD through the SignOn application ☐ I will access the SSM and all active OSUs from the Amtrak Intranet ("All Aboard" or legacy site e) ☐ I have received a paper copy of the SSM

+You can choose to have a paper copy or access the Onboard Service Revenue Accounting User Guide electronically through the eMD, through Amtrak ("All Aboard" or legacy site).

+I will access on my eMD through the SignOn application.
+I will access the Onboard Service Revenue Accounting User Guide from the Amtrak Intranet ("All Aboard" or legacy site)

+☐ I have received a paper copy of the Onboard Service Revenue Accounting User Guide

+Date (print):

+Name (print):

+Signature: